teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 50
 - **Required Level**: 10
 - **Rarity**: Uncommon
-- **VR Equipping Mechanics**: Hold the robe and drape it over the shoulders, followed by a clasping gesture.
+- **VR Equipping Mechanics**: Hold the robe and drape it over the shoulders, or use a voice command to equip it.
 - **Description**: Robes imbued with magical properties, enhancing mana regeneration but offering minimal physical protection.
-In VR, the flowing fabric and clasping motion add to the magical immersion.
+In VR, the flowing fabric adds to the magical immersion, with voice commands available for convenience.

 ---